-The campaign "Alles gurgelt!" (everyone gargling!) offers PCR-tests to be picked up for free at BIPA drugstores.
+The campaign "Alles gurgelt!" (everyone gargling!) offers 5 PCR-tests per month to be picked up for free at BIPA drugstores.
 You have to take the tests at home, but if you register and get filmed, you can get an official certificate.
 Results are available after 12-24 hours:

 If you need an official test result quicker than that, you can see a specialised private laboratory.
 Attention, these offers are NOT free of charge.